The Commonplace

 0.14

 Citizen acceptance, transparency, and perceived fairness strongly shape adoption trajectories and the political feasibility of AI tools in government.
-Adoption Rate mixed high adoption trajectory/political feasibility of government AI tools (measured via deployment continuation, scaling, or rollback)
+Adoption Rate mixed adoption trajectory/political feasibility of government AI tools (measured via deployment continuation, scaling, or rollback)

 n=103